json-everything/json-everything-docs/_docs/schema/datagen/schema-datagen.md

 *\* There are some libraries which provide limited RegEx-based string generation, but these do not support look-aheads which are required to combine multiple RegEx's with boolean logic.
 This functionality is required to support them alongside the aggregation keywords.
 I opted to just not support them at all until I can find a sufficient library.*

 Everything else _should_ be mostly supported.
 Feel free to [open an issue](https://github.com/gregsdennis/json-everything/issues/new/choose) if you find something isn't working as you expect.

+> `$ref` support does not check for infinite loops such as occur with schemas like `{ "$ref": "#" }`.
+If your schema includes a reference like this, a stack overflow exception is likely.
+{: .prompt-warning }

 ### Strings {#schema-datagen-strings}